GulTion/GATEVault/templates/Normal Task Template.md

 ## DM task Stuff
 - One Test Series in a Day of any topic for DM
 - [[Discrete Mathematics Test 4 - Combintories]] add extra questions
+## DM Stack
+- MicroNotes for Lattice
+- Zeal of Set Theory
 # EM
 - [[GO Classes Test Series 2023  Probability  Test]] add extra questions
 - Calculus PYQ from Shreanik Jain